Dan J. Harkey

 A trustee of a family trust who purchases all or 100% of a deed of trust investment, acting on behalf of the trust, signs all the paperwork.

 I would discourage this because it may alter the servicing relationship between the parties.
-The trustee of the deed of trust and the trustee of the family trust would have to sign the servicing agreement or an addendum stating that the trustee under the deed of trust will take no actions that will alter the terms of the servicing agreement.
-The complexity here is not worth bothering with, as it can lead to potential conflicts of interest and legal complications.
+The Trustee of the deed of trust and the Trustee of the family trust would have to sign the servicing agreement or an addendum stating that the Trustee under the deed of trust will take no actions that will alter the terms of the servicing agreement.
+The complexity here is not worth addressing, as it could lead to potential conflicts of interest and legal complications.

 In a court of law, either of the above parties will claim they did not understand the ramifications.
 To ensure a secure and informed decision-making process, such actions should only be undertaken with the advice of their counsel and paid for by them.

-The only practical solution is for the title company that issued the title insurance policy for the closed loan transaction to become the trustee under the deed of trust.
-This simple and reliable option can relieve and reassure the parties involved.
+The only practical solution is for the title company that issued the title insurance policy for the closed loan transaction to become the Trustee under the deed of trust.
+This reliable and straightforward option can bring relief and reassurance to those involved.